uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 OAuth 1.0 and OAuth 2.0 are both authorization frameworks, but OAuth 2.0 is a more advanced and simplified version.
 In OAuth 1.0, the client and server used complex signature-based authentication, which required both sides to generate and verify cryptographic signatures — making it harder to implement.
 In OAuth 2.0, it became much simpler and more flexible, as it uses access tokens (like Bearer tokens) instead of signatures.
 OAuth 2.0 also supports multiple grant types like authorization code, client credentials, and refresh tokens, which makes it more suitable for modern web and mobile applications

-28 How to handle dynamic parameter in restAssured
+28 How to handle dynamic parameter in restAssured.

 In real-time API testing, we often deal with dynamic parameters — like user IDs, tokens, or order IDs — that keep changing with each request.
 In REST Assured, I usually handle these dynamically by first capturing the value from one API response and then passing it into the next API request.
 For example, I extract the value using response.jsonPath().get("id") and store it in a variable.
 Then I use that variable in the next API call, like in the path or query parameter.
 Sometimes, I also fetch dynamic data from external files like Excel, JSON, or property files when doing data-driven testing.
 This approach helps to make the tests reusable and handle real-time data efficiently.

-29 Tell me difference between basic auth and JWT Token In Basic Authentication, we send the username and password encoded in Base64 format with every API request.
+29 Tell me difference between basic auth and JWT Token

+In Basic Authentication, we send the username and password encoded in Base64 format with every API request.
 It’s simple to use but less secure because credentials are exposed in each call.

 Whereas in JWT (JSON Web Token), we use a token-based authentication system.
 After login, the server generates a token, and we use that token in the header (as ‘Authorization: Bearer <token>’) for all subsequent requests.
 It’s more secure because the username and password aren’t shared repeatedly — only the token is used until it expires, So, Basic Auth is mainly for simple or internal APIs, while JWT is preferred in real-time projects for better security and scalability.”

-30 How to validate response body using restAssured
+30 How to validate response body using restAssured.

 In REST Assured, I usually validate the response body using assertions with the then() section.
 After sending the request, I use methods like body() along with Hamcrest matchers to verify specific values.
 For example, I might write something like then().body("status", equalTo("success")) to check if the response status matches the expected value.

 In real-time, I also validate fields like user IDs, names, or messages returned by the API to make sure the response data is correct and in the expected format.
 Sometimes I convert the response to a string or JSON object and use JSONPath to extract specific values for comparison.
 So overall, I use then().body(), JSONPath, or sometimes Java assertions to make sure the API response matches the expected output.

 31 How will you use assertion in api scripts

 In my API scripts, I use assertions to validate that the API response is correct and meets the expected result.
 For example, I use REST Assured assertions with the then() section to check the response status code, headers, and body, This helps me make sure the API is returning the correct status and data.
 In real-time, I usually validate important fields like user ID, name, or response messages.
 I also use TestNG assertions like Assert.assertEquals() when I need custom validation logic, So basically, assertions help ensure that the API is behaving as expected and the response data is accurate before marking the test as passed. then().statusCode(200).body("message", equalTo("Success"));